 We consider our principles the mission-critical foundation of a sustainable position for PCC in an environment of increasing globalization and ever more rapidly changing markets.
 They enable us to occupy lucrative niches in a growing number of sectors and industries, to increase our profits through higher efficiency, and to continuously optimize our company Portfolio.

 We consistently work to open up new business areas and product ranges as they become available to us.
 Our decisions in this respect always reflect the current market situation.
 We assess earnings potential through conservative and risk-sensitive analysis.
 When making our choices we always look for opportunities where sustainable growth and steady cash flows can be expected.

-We aim to achieve the highest standards of behaviour in all that we do, ensuring that our actions are in full compliance with the following basic values which apply across the entire PCC Group:
+We aim to achieve the highest standards of behavior in all that we do, ensuring that our actions are in full compliance with the following basic values which apply across the entire PCC Group: